cornell-ece5745/ece5745-tut4-asic-flow/docs/index.md

  - Using Synopsys Design Compiler for Synthesis
  - Using Synopsys VCS for Fast-Functional Gate-Level Simulation
  - Using Cadence Innovus for Place-and-Route
+ - Using Synopsys VCS for Back-Annotated Gate-Level Simulation
  - Using Synopsys PrimeTime for Power Analysis
  - Creating Your Own Mini-Flow for the GCD Unit